Exploratory Machine Learning with Unknown Unknowns: Related Work

-\textbf{Active Learning} aims to achieve greater accuracy with fewer labels by asking queries of unlabeled data to be labeled by the human expert~\citep{book'12:active-learning}.
-Besides, there are some works querying features~\citep{conf/icdm/MelvillePM05,journals/ml/DhurandharS15,conf/kdd/HuangXXSNC18}, which tries to improve learning with missing features via as fewer as possible queries of entry values (feature of an instance).
-Unlike their setting, we augment new features to help the identification of the unknown classes rather than querying missing values of the given feature to improve the performance of known classes classification.
+\paragraph{Active Learning} Active learning aims to achieve greater accuracy with fewer labels by asking queries of unlabeled data to be labeled by the human expert~\citep{book'12:active-learning}.
+Active learning bares certain similarities with our exploratory learning in the spirit --- instead of learning in a purely passive way, we both resort to some additional information sources to help the learning process.
+Interestingly, there are also some works querying features~\citep{conf/icdm/MelvillePM05,journals/ml/DhurandharS15,conf/kdd/HuangXXSNC18} to improve learning with missing features via as fewer as possible queries of entry values (feature of an instance).
+However, unlike their setting, we augment new features to help the identification of the unknown classes rather than querying missing values of the given feature to improve the performance of known classes classification.

-\textbf{Learning with Rejection} gives the classifier an option to reject an instance instead of providing a low-confidence prediction~\citep{journals/tit/Chow70}.
-Plenty of works are proposed to design effective algorithms~\citep{journals/jmlr/YuanW10,NIPS16:boosting-reject,conf/nips/WangQ18,conf/nips/ShimHY18} and establish theoretical foundations~\citep{Stats06:reject-theory,journals/jmlr/BartlettW08,ALT16:reject-theory,arXiv'19:bousquet-rejection}.
-As aforementioned, methods of rejection cannot be directly applied in exploratory machine learning since it will result in inaccurate rejections of instances from known classes, and meanwhile, it cannot exploit new features.
+\paragraph{Learning with Rejection} Learning with rejection gives the classifier an option to reject an instance instead of providing a low-confidence prediction~\citep{journals/tit/Chow70}.
+Plenty of works are proposed to design effective algorithms~\citep{journals/jmlr/YuanW10,NIPS16:boosting-reject,conf/nips/WangQ18,conf/nips/ShimHY18,arxiv'22:active_learning} and establish theoretical foundations~\citep{journals/JASA/ZhangWX2018,Neurips'19:multiclass-rejection,ALT16:reject-theory,Stats06:reject-theory,journals/jmlr/BartlettW08,arXiv'19:bousquet-rejection}.
+As aforementioned, methods of learning with rejection cannot be directly applied in exploratory machine learning since it will result in inaccurate rejections of instances from known classes, and meanwhile, it cannot exploit new features.

+\paragraph{Feature Budget Learning} Feature budget learning considers a variant of supervised learning where an access of each feature on each sample is attached a cost, and the goal is to minimize the error within a given budget.
+This subject is initiated in~\citep{COLT'93:FBL}. \citet{ICML'12:FBL} pioneered the study of this area in linear regression considering uniform costs, and \citet{ICML'15:FBL} generalizes the results into the cases with non-uniform cost.
+The feature exploration module in our proposed approach is related to the setting in feature budget learning, while their results are restricted to specific choices of loss functions in order to get strong theoretical guarantees.
+Nevertheless, we believe it is possible to integrate the techniques of feature budget learning to develop more adaptive mechanisms in identifying top-$k$ features.